spaceFlow-US/.github/profile/README.md

 **Q2: Why prefer physical tours over virtual tours?**

 A: Virtual tours like Matterport offer a great preview, but they fall short in capturing the essence of a property.
 Tenants often need to experience aspects like the neighborhood vibe, natural light, and feel of the space in person before making a commitment.
 That's why, despite the convenience of virtual tours, physical self-tours remain crucial for final decision-making.

+** Q3: What is the different between spaceFlow and other property management software such as appfolio, doorloops, turbotenant and hemlane?

+A: spaceFlow distinguishes itself in the property management sector by prioritizing the rental experience of highly qualified tenants.
+While traditional software solutions cater to landlords and property managers, 50% property owners still choose self-management, indicating a gap that existing platforms do not address. spaceFlow aims to bridge this gap by offering a streamlined experience for tenants who meet strict qualifications, including ID verification, credit card linkage, a credit score above 700, a clean criminal record, verified income, and no history of eviction.
+By focusing on these tenants, who are effectively single-unit property managers, spaceFlow enhances their autonomy, strengthening trust with landlords and facilitating remote property management.
+This shift to tenant-centered features promises to attract landlords by providing them the assurance of a responsible occupant and a hands-off management approach.

 **Q9: How to make self tour everywhere?**